-Once registered, a mark must be used within five years from registration date.
+Once registered, a mark must be used.
 A mark may be removed from the Register if it is not genuinely used in bona fide manner in Cyprus by the registrant or with his or her consent during five consecutive years, unless the non-use is due to legitimate reasons, such as force majeure.
 The burden of proof of use of a mark is upon the owner of the mark.